 Rather it is necessary to ask for help.
 You may have to accept that people around you may not understand alcoholism entirely, and hence it is necessary to get professional help.
 You can also ask family or friends who are educated about the problem and accompany you for your doctor’s appointment.

-People who have quit drinking alcohol suddenly and experiencing alcohol withdrawal symptoms commonly wonder about two questions – ‘Is what I am experiencing normal?’ and ‘How long is it going to last?’.
+What to expect when you quit drinking?
+People who have quit drinking alcohol suddenly and are experiencing alcohol withdrawal symptoms commonly wonder about two questions – ‘Is what I am experiencing normal?’ and ‘How long is it going to last?’.
 Everyone responds differently to alcohol and hence, alcohol withdrawal can be different for everyone as well.
 So, there isn’t anything normal or abnormal as such.

 Typically, alcohol withdrawal symptoms can start to show up within a few hours after you quit alcohol, or in some cases, a day or two.
 You may experience the worst of the symptoms usually around 24 to 72 hours after you had your last drink.
 Other effects on the body after quitting drinking such as fatigue, mood changes, irregular sleep patterns may last for weeks or even months.
 However, most people start feeling better after around five to seven days after they stop drinking alcohol.